I love my comfort zone. To me, that’s where the real magic happens.

 In my comfort zone, I have my family, friends, work, music, books, movies, bike, gym, park, you name it.
 Everything I love.

-And from that place of safety, I’m more open to trying new things and take risks.
+And from that place of safety, I’m more open to trying new things and taking risks.

-I’ve never believed the idea of that stupid little drawing.
+I’ve never believed the idea of that silly little drawing.
 You know what I’m talking about, right?